veksha/cuda_lsp/readme/options_description.md

     * you can skip colors, so they will not be painted by LSP server.
     * additionally, color for `types` will be taken from current syntax theme (Id2).

-* disabled_contexts - Disable autocompletion in comment and/or string context for all servers.
+* disabled_contexts - how to disable auto-completion in "comments" and "strings" for all servers.
+If "c" in value - disable in "comments", if "s" in value - disable in "strings".
 Can be overriden in server config.